McDonald's in trouble over 'Sundae Bloody Sundae' campaign | DW | 31.10.2019

 'Ignorance is the new cool'

-"The campaign was intended as a celebration of Halloween, not as an insensitive reference to any historical event or to upset or insult anyone in any way," a spokesman was quoted by the Belfast Telegraph as saying.
+"The campaign was intended as a celebration of Halloween, not as an insensitive reference to any historical event or to upset or insult anyone in any way," a spokesman was quoted as saying by the Belfast Telegraph.

 "We sincerely apologies for any offense or distress this may have caused," he added.
 "All promotional material has been removed from restaurant."